 Techniques for Stress Management

-• Practice mindfulness meditation: 10 minutes daily reduces cortisol levels.
+- Practicing mindfulness meditation for 10 minutes daily can reduce cortisol levels.

-• Engage in hobbies like gardening or art to distract from stress triggers.
+- Engage in hobbies such as gardening or art to help distract from stress triggers.

 Tracking Your Progress

-Keeping an eye on your progress is crucial.
-Studies by CDC and NHS found that writing down meals, steps, and workouts can increase success by 40%.
+Keeping track of your progress is crucial.
+Studies by the CDC and the NHS found that keeping a record of meals, steps, and workouts can increase success by 40%.
 Here’s how to use tools to stay informed and adjust your habits:

 Importance of Monitoring Changes